chinapedia/wikipedia.abstract.en/Page/Bhangra_(music).md

 2000s remixes

 Punjabi folk remixed with hip-hop, known as Folkhop, is most often produced when folk vocals are purchased online to be remixed in a studio.
 Folk vocals are usually sung to traditional melodies, that are often repeated with new lyrics.
-Hot_seasons_Punjabi_Folk_dance.webm Some South Asian DJs, especially in America, have mixed Punjabi folk music with house, reggae, and hip-hop to add a different flavor to Punjabi folk.
+Some South Asian DJs, especially in America, have mixed Punjabi folk music with house, reggae, and hip-hop to add a different flavor to Punjabi folk.
 These remixes continued to gain popularity as the 1990s came to an end.
 This movement was established and proliferated by DJs such as Mick St Clair, Punjabi MC and DJ Rekha.
 DJ Rekha, originally from the UK, now resides in New York City running a club event series called Basement Bhangra.
 These monthly events exhibit house and hip hop bhangra remixes.

 A notable remix artist is Bally Sagoo, a Punjabi-Sikh, Anglo-Indian raised in Birmingham, England.
 Sagoo described his music as "a bit of tablas, a bit of the Indian sound.
 But bring on the bass lines, bring on the funky-drummer beat, bring on the James Brown samples", to _Time_ magazine in 1997.
 He was recently signed by Sony.
 Daler Mehndi, a Punjabi singer from India has a type of music known as "folk pop".
 Mehndi has released tracks such as "Bolo Ta Ra Ra" and "Ho Jayegee Balle Balle".
 His song "Tunak Tunak Tun" was released in 1998.

 Canada and the United States

-MissPooja2.jpg famous for her numerous album releases ]]
+famous for her numerous album releases ]]

 Punjabi immigrants have encouraged the growth of Punjabi folk music in the Western Hemisphere rather than Bhangra music.
 The Bhangra industry has grown in North America much less than in the United Kingdom.
 Indian Lion, a Canadian folk artist explains what he thinks has caused this: